 PNP OS Installed Reset Configuration Da Yes ta Disabled Item Help Resources Controlled b x IRQ Resources x DMA Resources y Auto(ESCD) Press Enter Press Enter Menu Level ► Default is Disabled.
-Select Enabled to PCI/VGA Palette Snoop Assign IRQ For VGA Assign IRQ For USB INT Pin 1 Assignment INT Pin 2 Assignment INT Pin 3 Assignment INT Pin 4 Assignment Disabled Enabled Enabled Auto Auto Auto Auto reset Extended System Configuration Data (ESCD) when you exit Setup if you have installed a new add-on and the system reconfiguration has caused such a serious conflict that the OS cannot boot. ↑↓→←: Move Enter: Select +/-/PU/PD: Value: F10: Save ESC: Exit F1:General F6: Fail-Safe Defaults F7: Optimized Defaults PNP OS Installed Setting this option to "Yes" allows the PnP OS (instead of BIOS) to assign the system resources such as IRQ and I/O address to the ISA PnP device.
-Reset Configuration Data If you enable this item and restart the system, any PnP configuration data stored in the BIOS setup is cleared from memory.
+Select Enabled to PCI/VGA Palette Snoop Assign IRQ For VGA Assign IRQ For USB INT Pin 1 Assignment INT Pin 2 Assignment INT Pin 3 Assignment INT Pin 4 Assignment Disabled Enabled Enabled Auto Auto Auto reset Extended System Configuration Data (ESCD) when you exit Setup if you have installed a new add-on and the system reconfiguration has caused such a serious conflict that the OS cannot boot. ↑↓→←: Move Enter: Help F5:Previous Values Select +/-/PU/PD:Value: F10: Sa F6:Fail-Safe Defaults F7:Optin PNP OS Installed ows the PnP OS e system resources to the ISA PnP Reset Configuration Data If you enable this item and restart the system, any PnP configuration data stored in the BIOS setup is cleared from memory.
 New updated data is created.
 Resources Controlled By You should leave this item at the default Auto (ESCD).
 Under this setting, the system dynamically allocates resources to plug and play devices as they are required.
 If you cannot get a legacy ISA (Industry Standard Architecture) expansion card to work properly, you might be able to solve the problem by changing this item to Manual, and then opening up the IRQ Resources and Memory Resources sub-menus.
-In the IRQ Resources sub-menu, if you change any of the IRQ assignations to Legacy ISA, then that Interrupt Request Line is reserved for a legacy ISA expansion card.
+In the IRQ Resources sub-me any of the IRQ assignations to that Interrupt Request Line is reserved for a legacy ISA expansion card.
 Press Esc to close the IRQ Resources sub-menu.
 PCI/VGA Palette Snoop This item is designed to overcome some problems that can be caused by some non-standard VGA cards.
 This board includes a built-in VGA system that does not require palette snooping so you must leave this item disabled.
 Assign IRQ For VGA Names the interrupt request (IRQ) line assigned to the VGA (if any) on your system.
 Activity of the selected IRQ always awakens the system.
 Assign IRQ For USB Names the interrupt request (IRQ) line assigned to the USB (if any) on your system.
 Activity of the selected IRQ always awakens the system.
 INT Pin 1,2,3,4 Assignment You should leave these items at the default Auto.
 Under these settings, the system assigns resources for the PCI INT-A/B/C/D Router as they are required.